shahbazm788/stylo-dash-pro-docs/docs/index.md

 ---

-# 🚀 Stylo Admin Pro – Introduction & Overview
+# 🚀 Stylo Admin Dashboard – Introduction & Overview

-Welcome to **Stylo Admin Pro**, a next-generation React dashboard template built for developers who demand **speed, scalability, and enterprise-grade architecture**.
+Welcome to **Stylo Admin Dashboard**, a next-generation React dashboard template built for developers who demand **speed, scalability, and enterprise-grade architecture**.

 This dashboard isn’t just a UI kit — it is a **complete production-ready system** designed for real SaaS apps, CRMs, analytics platforms, e-commerce backends, and internal business tools.